arp2019-Dev/ARPIGlasses/JOURNAL.md

 # JUNE 8th: Mainboard and some rough CAD

 Continued my work on the main board, with so many connections, and I have immense respect for people who do this for a living.
-I figured out what wirless chip to use and im using the CDW-20U5622-00 which has wifi+bt.
-Im also looking at diffrent cameras since the current one im thinking off may be too big and I need something small.
-I also worked on a small model for the glasses and how and what shape the mainboard is gonna be and where its mounting.
-Its gonna be at the top in front of my eyes and the displays under it.
-Its gonna be big but hey its a start.
+I figured out what wireless chip to use, and I'm using the CDW-20U5622-00, which has Wi-Fi+BT.
+I'm also looking at different cameras since the current one I'm thinking of may be too big, and I need something small.
+I also worked on a small model for the glasses and how and what shape the mainboard is gonna be, and where it's mounting.
+It's gonna be at the top in front of my eyes and the displays under it.
+It's gonna be big, but hey, it's a start.
 Update from before I got the power chip connected in the schematic and most of the LPDDR4 connections.

 Current Schematic:
 <img width="629" alt="Screenshot 2025-06-08 at 11 24 08 PM" src="https://github.com/user-attachments/assets/d5373d1d-0313-41d3-b561-2f8e6725a92e" />